kaalam/document.source/kaalam/index.md

 author: null
 ---

-We wish to thank the whole OSS community, especially LMDB, CURL, MHD, Catch2!, World, the GNU Linux and R communities used in the Jazz project.
+We wish to thank the whole OSS community, especially LMDB, libCURL, MHD, zeroMQ, Catch2!, GNU Linux and R used in the Jazz project.

-And we finally wish to thank [HTML5UP](https://html5up.net/) for this website's template and [Andrew Banchich](https://github.com/andrewbanchich/forty-jekyll-theme) for its Jekyll automation available under a [CCA3.0](https://creativecommons.org/licenses/by/3.0/) license.
+We also wish to thank **HTML5UP** for this website's template and [Andrew Banchich](https://github.com/andrewbanchich/forty-jekyll-theme) for its Jekyll automation available under a [CCA3.0](https://creativecommons.org/licenses/by/3.0/) license.

 *[OSS]: Open Source Software